 On Stage

-Taylor graduated from the Interlochen Arts Academy in Michigan and holds a bachelor's degree from the Manhattan School of Music where he studied with Mark Nuccio and a master’s degree and professional studies certificate from the Colburn Conservatory where he studied with Yehuda Gilad.
+Taylor graduated from Interlochen Arts Academy in Michigan and holds a bachelor's degree from the Manhattan School of Music, where he studied with Mark Nuccio.
+He went on to earn a master’s degree and professional studies certificate from the Colburn Conservatory, studying under Yehuda Gilad.

 Off Stage